AmpersandTarski/documentation/modeling/transaction theory.md

 # Example: stacks
 Let us develop the theory on the basis of a toy problem.

 Suppose we want to define buttons in some Ampersand-interface for pushing and popping items from a stack.
-First we define what stacks are.
+First we define one stack are.

 ```
 CONCEPT Stack -- set of all stacks